Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/04_ModuleOverview.md

 The PIM master data are used to provide material master data as well as data needed for the communication with web shops and marketplaces.

 **Material**
 Material master data from the *PIM* module such as SKU (stock keeping unit), weight, and length is used as basis for warehousing.
 This master data does not contain metadata such as shop descriptions or keywords.
-The warehousing enriches these data with information on stock levels etc.
+The *Warehouse Management* enriches these data with information on stock levels etc.

 **Omni-channel**
 The *Omni-Channel* module uses the product metadata to control the communication of your web store with all relevant marketplaces.
 Additionally, it controls the communication with POS systems with multi-location and multi cash register handling.
 It is used to upload offers and to import orders from the marketplaces.
 It allows exporting and importing of returns.